The Rookie (1959 film): Production

 The Rookie was the first film in which Noonan and Marshall, who had appeared on television and in nightclubs during the late 1940s and 1950s, had starring roles.
-Their only previous film work had been a cameo appearance in Starlift in 1951.
+Their only previous film work had been a guest appearance in the all-star revue Starlift in 1951.

-The Rookie was intended to be the first in a series of films starring the comedy duo, who were being billed as the "new Abbott and Costello" by the studio.
+The Rookie was intended to be the first in a series of films starring Noonan and Marshall, who were being billed as the "new Abbott and Costello" by the studio.
 The two also played the Japanese sailors who encounter the American soldiers on the deserted island.

-The Rookie was made by 20th Century Fox on a budget of only $158,000.
-Peter Marshall would later recall the television program Adventures in Paradise was the only other production being filmed at Fox during that time, and he felt the lack of activity made the studio feel like a "ghost town."
+The Rookie was produced by Robert L. Lippert at 20th Century-Fox on a budget of only $158,000.
+Peter Marshall would later recall that the television program Adventures in Paradise was the only other production being filmed at Fox during that time, and he thought the lack of activity made the studio feel like a "ghost town."

-It was made by API, the unit of Robert L. Lippert who was enthusiastic about The Rookie.
-"Do you realise this is the first time in movie history that we've been without a male comedy team?" said Lippert.

-Lippert said Julie Newmar was in the film for "oomph".
+Lippert was enthusiastic about The Rookie: "Do you realize this is the first time in movie history that we've been without a male comedy team?"
+He said Julie Newmar was in the film for "oomph".

 Filming took place in August 1959 under the title The Last Rookie.
+Lippert said he spent $250,000 to sell the film.

 Reception

-Lippert said he spent $250,000 to sell the film.
+The film premiered in 75 theaters on Christmas Day, 1959.
+Trade reviewers saw promise but thought the film fell short.
+Publisher Pete Harrison wrote, "Comic Noonan and singer-straight man Marshall are talented fellows, but they'll have to come across with more than the formula situations offered in this, their first picture [sic].
+With the exception of one sequence at the end, the antics are mostly slapstick without being funny."
+Film Bulletin agreed: "With the exception of one hilarious routine at the end where the two portray a pair of lost Japanese who refuse to believe the war is over, their material is strictly old hat."
+The Exhibitor labeled the picture "wacky but uneven," adding "There is much that is amusing in this feature, but there is also much that is dull and a few moments in questionable taste.
+Noonan and Marshall are a fine comedy team and with better material should prove quite popular on the screen.
+A comedy bit by Noonan as a tipsy chef is a classic."

-The Rookie scored a strong box office performance, encouraging 20th Century Fox to rehire Noonan and Marshall for a second feature, originally titled Double Trouble but renamed Swingin' Along prior to its 1962 release.
+Despite the guarded reviews, The Rookie found an audience as one of the few lightweight comedies among the season's many science-fiction, western, and dramatic films, and it scored strongly at the box office.
+20th Century-Fox hired Noonan and Marshall for another feature, originally titled Double Trouble but renamed Swingin' Along prior to its 1962 release.
 It was not successful and Noonan and Marshall broke up to pursue solo careers.